Support Revolver by going AD-FREE

 McConnell then withdrew the nomination—but not before huddling with his top deputy, Senate Majority Whip John Cornyn (R-TX), in his office off the Senate floor.
 The saga unfolded just minutes before the scheduled 1:45 p.m. vote.
 By 2:30 p.m., it was over.

-Scott’s decision was an odious capitulation to the left, and shouldn’t be forgotten.
+Scott’s decision was an odious capitulation to the left and shouldn’t be forgotten.

 Then, just a few months after sinking Bounds, Scott did it again, killing Thomas Farr’s judicial nomination.
 This time, the offense was that Farr had worked on Republican Jesse Helms’s Senate campaigns in 1984 and 1990, when Democrats accused Helms of engaging in voter suppression tactics.
-Scott’s colleagues labeled the attacks character assassination, but Scott chose to believe Democrats instead.
+Scott’s colleagues labeled the attacks as character assassination, but Scott chose to believe Democrats instead.
 After his decision, the left celebrated:

 “This is a massive victory for those who have organized for a year against this nomination,” said Brian Fallon, the executive director of Demand Justice, a liberal group.
 “It shows what progressives can do when we decide to wage a fight on the courts.”